On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Introduction

 We believe Proposition \ref{prop: intro} should be of independent interest and have further applications.
 For example, it should be useful for formulating the general Kudla-Rapoport conjecture for the RZ space considered here (cf. \cite{cho2022special}).
 It also manifests a particular symmetry that should play a vital role in many arithmetic geometry problems (cf. \cite{ZhiyuZHang,CHZ}).

-In the case of unitary Shimura varieties, the corresponding duality isomorphism can be formulated using the moduli interpretation of the integral models.
-In our setting, the formulation is more subtle due to the absence of such a moduli interpretation.
+In our setting, the formulation of this duality isomorphism is complicated by the lack of a moduli interpretation.
 It should be possible to show the existence of $\Upsilon_{L,L^\sharp}$ by showing that $\cN_L$ and $\cN_{L^\sharp}$ represent the same $v$-sheaf following the method in \cite{PRLSV}.
 However, it seems difficult to prove the compatibility with special cycles in this approach.
-Instead, we use an approach motivated by some constructions in \cite{KPZ}, for which the compatibility with special cycles follows essentially from the construction.
+Instead, we use a more direct approach for which the compatibility with special cycles follows essentially from the construction.
+A key observation to make this work is that in the construction of $\calN_L$, we need to use the local Hodge embedding given by the composition:

+Here $C(V)$ is the Clifford algebra associated to $V$, $C(V)_E$ its base change to $E$ and $W$ is the $\bbQ_p$-vector space underlying $C(V)_E$, with the last map being induced by the forgetful functor from $E$-vector spaces to $\bbQ_p$-vector spaces.
+It is interesting to note that this enlarged Hodge embedding also appears in relation to the notion of \emph{very good} Hodge embedding in the sense of \cite[Definition 5.2.5]{KPZ}, which is needed to apply the deformation theoretic results of \cite{KisinPappas} and \cite{KPZ} for our proof of Theorem \ref{thm: intro 2}.

 For the reader's convenience, we summarize all the main results in Theorem \ref{thm: main thm}.

 In the following table, we list some previously studied cases and some PEL type Shimura varieties that our results specialize to.